 Required of all prospective secondary teachers.
 The course is for prospective secondary school teachers in all academic areas.
 Students observe and participate in the instructional program of a secondary school under the supervision of a classroom teacher and a college supervisor.
 Requirements include seminars, assigned readings, and the preparation of a journal to supplement the field experiences.
 Faculty advisers can supply sign-up deadlines for each term.
 Pass/fail grading.
 Offered Spring Term.
+3.000 Education EDU 360 EDU 331, EDU 333, EDU 334 or EDU 335.
 Minor credit.
-Prerequisites: